Understand the Treatment Cost of Tuberculosis

 Cost of Tuberculosis Treatment in India

-Although, the cost of tuberculosis treatment in India can vary depending on several factors.
-Have a look below to get an idea:
+However, the cost of tuberculosis treatment in India can vary depending on several factors.
+Consider the following:

 Free Medication